Charles Piller

-Charles Piller is an American investigative journalist and author who writes for Science magazine as of July 2022.
-His focus is on health and biological warfare.
+Charles Piller is an American investigative journalist and author who writes for Science magazine as of 2024.
+He has published books on the history of both biological warfare and Alzheimer's disease.

 Journalism

 Prior to writing at Science, Piller was an associate editor at Macworld magazine and wrote for the Los Angeles Times, the STAT website, and The Sacramento Bee.
 At the Times, he investigated the impact of the Bill & Melinda Gates Foundation on Africa.

-In July 2022, he authored an investigation published in Science that questioned the authenticity of images used in Sylvain Lesné's research on Alzheimer's disease at the University of Minnesota Medical School.
+In July 2022, he authored an article in Science that investigated allegations of research fraud at Cassava Sciences in the development of the drug simufilam, and questioned the authenticity of images used in Sylvain Lesné's research on Alzheimer's disease; Lesné was formerly at the University of Minnesota Medical School.

 Center for Public Integrity

 Along with Charles Lewis and Alejandro Benes, Piller was a founding member of the Center for Public Integrity, where he served as board chair.